You can view or download our Music Long Term Plan by clicking the link below:

 The skills that are taught can be found here.

 Although music is taught discretely, it is also integrated through lots of our curriculum.
 Songs and singing can be found in family services and festivals such as Harvest, Easter services and Christmas performances.
-As well as this, Key Stage 2 children are taught brass.
+As well as this, some Key Stage 2 children are taught brass.